Driving Home For Christmas? Stay Safe When Driving This Winter

 Don't Drive In A Distracting Costume

 Driving in costumes that impact your driving ability could cause an accident.
-Any costume that impairs your vision or prevents you from using the car's controls could lead to a fine and potentially points are your license.
-We recommend making sure your costume doesn’t impact your driving ability, and if it does, take the costume to the venue to get changed after arriving.
-If you're driving home for Christmas, bring your costume with you instead of wearing it whilst driving.
+Any costume that impairs your vision or prevents you from using the car's controls could lead to a fine and potentially points on your license.
+If you're driving home for Christmas, consider bringing your costume with you instead of wearing it while driving.

 Did you enjoy this blog post? |